zawkindev/zawkin-bobo-qissalari/README.md

 # zawkin-bobo-qissalari
-Website to write and share my coding journey for you.
+Website to write about my coding journey for you.